T-U-R-A/tura-coding-book/Chapter2.typ

 *Explanation : *

-The algorithm sorts all weights, then uses two pointers—one at the lightest and one at the heaviest person—to form pairs without exceeding the limit.
+The algorithm sorts all weights, then uses two pointer, one at the lightest and one at the heaviest person, to form pairs without exceeding the limit.
 If they can share a gondola, both are removed; otherwise, the heavier one goes alone.
 This greedy pairing minimizes the total number of gondolas.

 \